GSI-HPC/prometheus-cluster-exporter/README.md

 # Prometheus Cluster Exporter

-A Prometheus exporter for Lustre IO throughput metrics associated to SLURM accounts and process names on a cluster.
+A Prometheus exporter for Lustre IO throughput metrics associated to SLURM accounts
+and process names with user and group information on a cluster.

 ## Requirements